 1. After making the needed changes, click the green Confirm and Save Changes button at the bottom of the Metric form.

-If you see changes listed that you do not wish to occur, click the white Cancel button in the lower left hand corner.
+If you do not wish to make changes, click the white Cancel button in the lower left hand corner.

-4. Click on the Reprocess Date dropdown to reveal a Calendar picker.
+3. Click on the Date dropdown to reveal a Calendar picker.

 Select the Date from which you need the Metric changes to be applied.